 For leases with no set end date, giving 30 days’ notice is a bit easier.
 You can give notice at any time that you’d like to move out.
 This notice will go into effect at the end of your next rent period, as long as your landlord has received notice at least 30 days in advance.

 If you don’t have a written lease, follow the same protocol listed above.
-The law typically views your verbal agreement as a month to month lease.
+The law typically views your verbal agreement as a month-to-month lease.
 However, it’s always best to have a written lease in place in order to protect yourself as a tenant.

 The standard amount of time to give notice is 30 days, but some leases set a longer period of time, such as 60 days or even 90 days.
-Some tenants even negotiate a lower rent price in exchange for the promise of giving more than 30 days’ notice the landlord.
-Read your lease carefully when signing it and keep this restriction in mind while you’re making long term plans.
+Some tenants even negotiate a lower rent price in exchange for the promise of giving more than 30 days’ notice to the landlord.
+Read your lease carefully when signing it and keep this restriction in mind while you’re making long-term plans.

 It’s easy to lose track of time and forget when your lease is up.
-To avoid any costly mistakes, put a reminder in your calendar on the day you need to give notice to move out.
+To avoid any costly mistakes, put a reminder in your calendar on the day you need to give the notice to move out.
 Even if you end up renewing your lease, you’ll know the exact deadline for when you need to make a decision.

 You probably communicate with your landlord by phone, email, or text message.
 But when it comes time to give notice that you’re moving out, none of these electronic methods will suffice.
-Not only does the law require it in many places, but it’s just a good idea in general to put your move out notice in writing.
+Not only does the law require it in many places, but it’s just a good idea, in general, to put your move-out notice in writing.
 This can be handwritten or typed and printed (for which you can find samples online).

 To compose a letter giving 30 days’ notice to your landlord, follow this general template:

-Once you’ve composed your move out notice, make a photocopy for your records and bring the letter to the post office.
+Once you’ve composed your move-out notice, make a photocopy for your records and bring the letter to the post office.
 Ask to send the letter by certified mail.
 While more expensive than a normal stamp, sending a certified letter gives you a receipt and notifies you when the letter is delivered to its recipient.
 If there’s ever a question of whether you gave proper notice before moving out, you’ll have indisputable proof.
 It’s worth the extra few dollars.

 Keep in mind that the postal service takes a few days to send letters.
 In order for your 30-day notice to be legal, the landlord needs to physically receive the letter 30 days before the required date.
 Plan to send it at least three business days ahead of time, just to be safe.